fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 The views from camp are astounding.
 Beyond the wire fence and trees lies a lookout point.
 From a precarious rock we can see out across the dry Black Umfolozi riverbed, the view stretches from the river, past the trees and out to the distant hills beyond.
 "You can come down here during the day, but never at night", Kelsey warns us.
 Dangerous creatures have been known to come up here.
 The rock resembles one from a movie, all we needed was a baboon to hold up a baby lion and some music playing "Circle of life".

+{% figure imfolozi-view-from-camp.jpg landscape %}
+The view from camp
+{% endfigure %}

 We were shown a WildlifeAct video introduction, we had a project intro by monitor Kelsey, and were told about the emergency procedures.
 There’s a volunteer phone which can be used to call emergency 24hour support – we can give them GPS co-ordinates and a chopper will arrive as fast as it can, just in case our monitor, Kelsey, is unavailable, say she was killed by a lion, or trampled by a rhino.
 We had some other sound advice; if you find yourself face to face with a rhino, climb a tree; if it’s a lion don’t run, you need to stand your ground and stare it down; if it’s a hyena you better not be sleeping, it'll think you’re dead and begin feeding; steer well clear of elephants and buffalo.
 Always shut the kitchen doors.
 Some volunteers left it open, a hyena got in and it trashed the place, including chewing off the fridge doors.

 ### Telemetry